-Men's Memorial Day Softball Tournament postponed
+Men's Memorial Day softball tournament postponed

-SHOW LOW — As part of the City of Show Low’s efforts to stop the spread of COVID-19, the Men’s Memorial Day Softball Tournament, originally scheduled for May 23 and 25, is being postponed until September 5 and 7 to coincide with the Labor Day holiday.
+SHOW LOW — As part of the City of Show Low’s efforts to stop the spread of COVID-19, the Men’s Memorial Day Softball Tournament originally scheduled for May 23 and 25 will be postponed until Sept.
+5 and 7 to coincide with the Labor Day holiday.
 The Labor Day tournament will be held in Snowflake and Show Low on softball fields in both communities.

 (0) comments